semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 # Scan your codebase

-Code is a static application security testing (SAST) tool that scans your project (which is the repo that contains the app you want inspected) for security vulnerabilities.
-You can scan your project by integrating Code into your CI/CD pipeline, or you can scan projects available locally on your machine.
+Code is a static application security testing (SAST) tool that scans your project (the repo containing the app you want inspected) for security vulnerabilities.
+You can scan your project by integrating Code into your CI/CD pipeline or scan projects available locally on your machine.

 ## Use the Cloud Platform to automate continuous scanning of your code